 As per GST Notification 14/2020-Central Tax date.
-23-03-2020, the government has made it mandatory for notified taxpayers (turnover over Rs.
-500 Cr.) to display QR codes even on their B2C invoices.
-And as per GST Notification 71/2020-Central Tax dated 30-09-2020, the requirement of Dynamic QR Code on B2C invoices was deferred to 1st December 2020.
+23-03-2020, the government made it mandatory for notified taxpayers (turnover over Rs.
+500 Cr.) to display dynamic QR codes on their B2C invoices.
+While e-invoicing mandates static QR Codes on the B2B invoices, industry had its own doubts about dynamic QR codes in the initial days.

-Read more about E-Invoicing and E-Way Bill here.
+Read about E-Invoicing and E-Way Bill here.

 IRN for B2C Invoices under GST